Inside: When do you start sex education? Is there a certain time or do you wait until your child starts to ask questions, or shows an interest?

 It is better to be late than to never talk to your child about sex.
-Ideally, you should start answering questions about sex as your child asks them.
+Ideally, you should start answering questions about sex when your child asks them.

-For example, preschoolers are usually very interested in the anatomical differences between boys and girls and about where babies comes form.
-This is the prefect opportunity to start answering their questions in an age appropriate way, and to provide them with the correct information, before they hear about if from another child.
+For example, preschoolers are usually very interested in the anatomical differences between boys and girls and about where babies come from.
+This is the perfect opportunity to start answering their questions in an age-appropriate way and to provide them with the correct information before they hear about it from another child.

-By talking to your child from a young age, you are also setting yourself up as being approachable, which means that your child will come to you with their questions, and not their friends.
+By talking to your child from a young age, you are also setting yourself up as being approachable, which means that your child will come to you with their questions and not their friends.
 It also helps to make it much easier, before you get to the tricky stuff, like sexual intercourse.

 If your child is older, you can start by talking to them about sex or puberty.
 There is always some stage in their sexual development that you can use as an opportunity to talk.